 Ok, let’s start with the basics, some of which you may be already aware of.
 The domain you use for sending your emails, like woodpecker.co in [email protected]woodpecker.co, has its reputation.
 The reputation depends on many factors.

-For instance, it’s important how old is the domain.
+For instance, it depends how old the domain is.
 In fact, for the first 5 days after a new domain was registered, it is by default considered as suspicious.
 After all, reputation is something you can only earn over time.
 So it’s good to warm up all the emails on such a fresh domain by sending just a few emails per day during the first 4 weeks after the registration.

 Another important factor affecting the reputation of a domain is how it’s been classified on the web (e.g. business and industry, education, finance, dating, or gambling).